bolarinwaolayinka42-design/My-Project/README.md

 My Terraform Azure Project

 This project demonstrates how to use Infrastructure as Code (IaC) to provision and manage cloud resources on Microsoft Azure using Terraform.
-It deploys a secure network infrastructure with a Linux virtual machine and associated resources.
+It deploys a secure network infrastructure with a Linux virtual machine and all associated resources.

 Project Purpose